 You may experience an immediate improvement in your mood but unless you continue with the program in the way we describe you are very likely to relapse.

 You stay awake during the day and structure your activities as planned with your therapist.
 You should try not to have any naps.
 We encourage you to use amber glasses or lighting from 2pm as this provides virtual darkness and encourages the release of melatonin.
+This tells the brain that it is time to go to sleep in a few hours.

 You then go to bed at 5pm and wake by 1am (i.e., about 8 hours sleep).